drewbelf/cv/index.md

 ### academic

-`2022`
 Invited Panelist.
 Roundtable on Teaching Franciscan Sources.
 Association of Franciscan Colleges and Universities Symposium.
 Siena College.
 June 20–22.

+"Recording Class and Inclusive Teaching."
+Diversity, Equity, and Inclusion Lecture Series.
+St. Bonaventure University.
+April 18.
+Co-presenting with Alex Gillham (St. Bonaventure University).

+`2022`
 Invited paper.
 "Notes on 'Hypostasis' in the Christologies of Albert the Great and the *Summa halensis*."
 Paper on "Bonaventure a Reader of Albert" Panel.
 47th Annual International Patristic, Medieval, and Renaissance Studies Conference.
 Villanova University.
 October 21–23.

-Invited panelist.
-"A Colloquium of Companions: Closing Reflections."
-[Ignatius Brady Lecture Series](https://www.sbu.edu/news/news-items/2021/07/07/franciscan-institute-at-st.-bonaventure-to-present-ignatius-brady-lecture-series).
-April 20.
-In conversation with Fr.
-David Couturier, O.F.M.
-Cap.
-(Franciscan Institute, St. Bonaventure University) and Aaron Gies (St. Bonaventure University).

 "Penal Solidarity: A Reading of Atonement according to the *Summa halensis*."
 Paper on "Franciscan–Dominican Conversations in the Thirteenth Century" Panel.
 Medieval Philosophy and Theology Conference.
 University of Notre Dame.
 May 19–21.